 The officer works for the New York State Department of Corrections but it was not immediately clear if the incident is connected to his employment, Maciol said.
 Oneida County is home to three medium-security New York State prisons that house inmates from across the state.

-The Oneida County Sheriff's Office was assisted by the New York State Police, the Utica Police Department, the NYS Department of Corrections and several federal agencies.
+The Oneida County Sheriff’s Office is being assisted by the New York State Police, the Utica Police Department, the NYS Department of Corrections, and several federal agencies.

 “The state of New York has no tolerance for any violence of this sort, and I have ordered a full investigation to find those responsible for this horrific incident,” Gov. Andrew Cuomo said in a statement.
 “On behalf of all New Yorkers, our thoughts and prayers are with this correction officer and his family during this difficult time, and we join them in hoping for a full and speedy recovery.”